Rockefeller Center Christmas Tree Lighting

 Where else but New York could the lighting of a Christmas Tree take an hour?

-Where will the 2023 tree come from?
+Where did the 2023 tree come from?

-The tree arrived
+The 2024 tree arrived:

 How it all started: